Learn-Live/MachineLearning_Studying/english_lpp/common_phrases.md

 it is worth remarking the main difference of this review to other works is that

 its main objective is  to

+this segment overviews the most common validation approaches.

+it might offer a great deal of data.

+to reveal/ unveil suspicious content in the payload

+a tedious task.

+intricate commuication protocol.

+but this work still fundamentally relies on ..

+experimental evaluation is conducted using a public dataset, yielding encouraging result

+the meticulous labeling of network traffic based on the nature of application type characterized an arduous task

+a ubiquitous way is

+a law promulgation point of view

+the rudimentary protocol.